Judge quashes decision not to proceed with Soldier F Bloody Sunday prosecution

 Bloody Sunday families had challenged a number of decisions not to prosecute taken by the PPS.

-A decision by the Public Prosecution Service (PPS) to discontinue a murder prosecution of Soldier F for two deaths on Bloody Sunday in Londonderry in 1972 has been quashed at the High Court in Belfast.
+A decision by the Public Prosecution Service (PPS) to drop murder charges against Soldier F for two deaths on Bloody Sunday in Londonderry in 1972 has been quashed at the High Court.

-Delivering the ruling, Lady Chief Justice Mrs Siobhan McKeegan said the decision by the PPS not to continue the prosecution “crossed the threshold of irrationality”.
+Delivering the ruling in Belfast, Lady Chief Justice Mrs Siobhan McKeegan said the decision by the PPS not to continue the prosecution “crossed the threshold of irrationality”.

 The McKinney family then launched a judicial review to challenge the PPS decision.